nikshithas291993/react_spa/README.md

 # react_spa
-This is React Microfrontendwhich is created using single spa and Material Ui Main Container app is created using below command npx create-single-spa --moduleType root-config --framework react
+This is React Microfrontendwhich is created using single spa and Material Ui This Application required Nodejs to be installed .
+Main Container app is created using below command npx create-single-spa --moduleType root-config --framework react